NESCAU-UFLA/FuzzingTool/.github/CONTRIBUTING.md

 ### Code guidelines
 If you want to code contribute for FuzzingTool, follow this guideline:
  * Variable names must be cohesive with the context.
 Do not drop variable names like `x, y, z`;
  * Every function or method must have a description about it on comments, with the parameters and the return (if it has).
-An exception are for the methods that already have their meanings builded in (like class constructors if no parameters are passed, and destructors), and overriding methods.
+An exception is for the methods that already have their meanings builded in (like class constructors if no parameters are passed, and destructors), and overriding methods.
 See this example:
  ```py
 def concatenate(paramOne: int, paramTwo: str):
     """Concatenates the first parameter into the second parameter